EXPEDITION SKI ROUTE

-Through Arctic Connections, Hazel and Luke will seek to understand the impact that climate breakdown and industrial development of the Arctic is having on the people and the biodiversity of this unique landscape, by focusing on the complex array of opportunities and challenges these issues bring.
-They want to share the stories and give louder voices to the people who are experiencing these changes and feeling their effects the most.
+Through Arctic Connections, Hazel and Luke are seeking to understand the impact that climate breakdown and industrial development is having in this region of the Arctic, by focusing on the complex array of opportunities and challenges these issues bring.

 The annual spring migration of Arctic reindeer from feeding grounds in South Finnmark to birthing grounds in the northern tip of Scandinavia is one of nature’s greatest events.
-To this day, some of the Sámi people are reliant on the reindeer for the existence of their culture, but this is under threat.
-To understand more, Hazel and Luke will shadow a family of reindeer herders on the annual spring reindeer migration from their winter feeding grounds in southern Finnmark to their coastal summer pastures along Norway’s Northern Arctic coast, to better understand the changes being witnessed.
+Many of the Sámi people are reliant on the reindeer for the existence of their culture - but this is under threat.

 Royal Scottish Geographical Society

 Hazel and Luke are honoured and humbled to be Explorers in Residence for the Royal Scottish Geographical Society.
-The society is one the UK’s most dynamic small charities, whose aim is to advance the subject of geography (in its widest sense) worldwide, inspire people to learn more about the world around them and provide a source of reliable and impartial geographical information.
+The society is one the UK’s most dynamic small charities, which aims to advance the subject of geography (in its widest sense) worldwide, inspire people to learn more about the world around them and provide a source of reliable and impartial geographical information.
 Hazel and Luke regularly provide talks, expedition training and blogs for the society.

 The role of Explorer in Residence was introduced in 2014, by the CEO Mike Robinson, in order to recognise the role that exploration still plays in inspiring people about the world around them.
 The aim is to excite people about the world’s physical and cultural variety, to awaken people’s personal potential and better inform them about global issues